snowch-labs/distributed-app-architectures/README.md

 **Some considerations**

 - IP Latency could be important: http://www.verizonenterprise.com/about/network/latency/
+- Will you use a single domain name, or is per country ok?
+(E.g. amazon.com [US], amazon.co.uk [UK], ...)
 - Adding full text (and fuzzy) search later may require a re-architecture